KaushiML3/Numerical-audio-authentication-system_Deep-learning/README.md

 # Numerical-audio-authentication-system_Deep-learning
 This repository implements a deep learning-based voice number authentication system using CNN and a Siamese Network.
 It verifies spoken numbers by comparing voice embeddings to reference samples.
 The model extracts audio features (MFCC, spectrogram) using CNN and determines similarity through a Siamese architecture.

+Use the kaggle dataset for this .Mainly do the compares the two audio file in same person same number different audio to training the model.

 # 📌 Features
 - Audio Preprocessing: Extracts MFCCs, Waveforms from numerical audio inputs.